Bibliography

 chevron-rightCommunication guide on climate issueshashtag

-Carbon accounting as well as action to combat climate change and in favour of the low-carbon transition have become a real issue for communication, image and stance.
+Carbon accounting as well as action to combat climate change and in favour of the low-carbon transition have become a real communication, image and stance issue.

 This guide offers:

-• Definitions, messaging elements and communication principles around quality carbon accounting, embedded in an active contribution to our society's transition to a decarbonised model.
+• Definitions, key messages and communication principles around quality carbon accounting, framed within an active contribution to our society's transition to a decarbonised model.

 🔗 https://www.guide-communication-climat.fr/arrow-up-right